-The project area contains archeological resources and it remains the focus of important cultural activity today, especially by the Tongva/Gabrieleno culture.
+The project area contains archeological resources and it remains the focus of important cultural activity today, especially by the Tongva and Kizh/Gabrielino and Acjachemen/Jauneño culture.
 The CRP was developed with this in mind and the LCWA charged its consultants with doing all that is ethically, legally, and professionally proper to protect local Tribal Group interests through all phases of restoration planning and in the future, implementation.
 The following overview is taken largely unchanged from the CRP.

-The project area figures prominently in the creation story of the Tongva/Gabrieleno people, and is adjacent to the currently identified Puvungna site on the campus of Cal State Long Beach.
-Given the proximity of the wetlands to this site, and the oral histories of the Tongva/Gabrieleno locating the birthplace of the people at the mouth of the SGR system, the entire LCW Complex is a cultural site of great significance within the larger homeland of the Tongva/Gabrieleno.
-The LCWA recognizes that they are working at the place of origin; literally the mother-land of the Tongva/Gabrieleno people.
+The project area figures prominently in the creation story of the Tongva and Kizh/Gabrielino people, and is adjacent to the currently identified Puvungna site on the campus of Cal State Long Beach.
+Given the proximity of the wetlands to this site, and the oral histories of the Tongva and Kizh/Gabrielino locating the birthplace of the people at the mouth of the SGR system, the entire LCW Complex is a cultural site of great significance within the larger homeland of the Tongva and Kizh/Gabrielino.
+The project area is also important to the Acjachemen/Jauneño people.
+The Acjachemen/Jauneño have historic ties to the Los Cerritos wetlands, and the area remains important to them today.